niki914/niki914/README.md

 ## Contact

-You can reach me at niki27687@gmail.com or by creating an issue on my repositories.
+You can reach me by creating an issue on my repositories or at niki27687@gmail.com.